adenafil/simulated-annealing-university-timetabling-course-problem/README.md

 - **Fully typed** with TypeScript for excellent IDE support
 - **Modular architecture** - use individual components as needed
 - **Configurable** - customize algorithm parameters and constraint weights
+- **⭐ NEW in v1.1.0: Flexible Time Slot Configuration** - customize class schedules with partial or full override modes

 ## Installation